dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

 # Microsoft.DotNet.SharedFramework.Sdk

-Common toolset for building shared frameworks and framework packs.
+This package provides a common set of tools for authoring framework packs, shared frameworks, and packages and installers for packs and frameworks.

 ## Building Framework Packs